wilkie/whitepaper/README.md

 # Whitepaper

 This gem will perform a whitepaper lookup on major scholarly databases.
-It's purpose is to easily find related papers and organize your paper collection.
+Its purpose is to easily find related papers and organize your paper collection.
 With this application, you can easily download pdfs or use it as a library to automatically assign metadata.

-Currently, CiteSeerX, ACM and IEEE are the only databases it uses along with a google pdf/ps search to find other pdf or ps links to download.
+Currently, CiteSeerX, ACM and IEEE are the only databases it uses, along with a google pdf/ps search to find other pdf or ps links to download.

 ## Installation